-The classification of melanoma into different subtypes based upon genetic alterations can have a major effect on treatment options, since targeting specific mutated genes is an important new way of treating advanced melanoma.
+The classification of melanoma into different subtypes based on genetic changes can have a major effect on treatment options, since targeting specific mutated genes is an important new way of treating invasive melanoma.
 Learn more about this approach, called targeted therapy, in the Treatment Options and Latest Research sections.

 Thickness of melanoma

-Finally, the presence or absence of ulceration of the primary melanoma is defined in the pathology report.
-If there is ulceration, research has shown it significantly increases the risk of spread and recurrence.
+The presence or absence of ulceration of the primary melanoma is defined in the pathology report.
+Ulceration is the loss of the surface of the skin.
+If the melanoma is ulcerated, research has shown it significantly increases the risk of spread and recurrence.

-The extent of the initial evaluation is based upon the risk of recurrence associated with the primary (original) melanoma.
+The extent of the initial evaluation is based on the risk of recurrence associated with the primary (original) melanoma.
 In general, for most low-risk melanomas, such as those less than 1 mm thick, no further search for metastases or spread is necessary.
-In patients with higher-risk melanoma, more extensive testing, such as lymph node assessment and the other tests described below, may be considered.
+For people with higher-risk melanoma, more extensive testing, such as lymph node assessment and the other tests described below, may be considered.
 Therefore, the extent of the initial evaluation for a patient with newly diagnosed melanoma depends upon on the stage of melanoma and discussions with the team of doctors.